adaltas/node-each/README.md

 All arguments are optional and can be defined in any order.

-Multiple items arrays are merged.
-Muliple options are merged as well.
+Multiple items (arrays) are merged.
+Muliple options (objects) are merged as well.

-- `items : array`
+- `items: array`
   An array containing any type of value.
 Functions are executed and may return a promise.
 Promise are waiting to be resolved.
-Any other type is returned as is or pass as an argument of the `handler` function.
+Any other type is returned as is or passed as an argument of the `handler` function.
-- `option : object`
+- `option: object`
   An options object.
 See below for the list of supported options.
-- `concurrency : boolean | integer`
+- `concurrency: boolean | integer`
   A boolean or an integer value.
 Similar to setting the `concurrency` option property.
 Jump to the concurrency section below.
-- `handler : function`
+- `handler: function`
   A function which take each item as an argument.

 ## Options

 - `concurrency` (default `1`)
-  An integer value defining the number of function executed in parallel or a boolean value.
+  An integer value defining the number of functions executed in parallel or a boolean value.
 Value `false` is converted to `1` where functions are executed sequentially.
-Value `true` is converted to `-1` where all functions run simultaneously.
+The value `true` is converted to `-1` where all functions run simultaneously.
 - `fluent` (default `true`)
-  Expose a fluent API where function may be chained.
+  Expose a fluent API where the functions may be chained.
 - `pause` (default `false`)
   Delay the execution of functions until `resume` is called.
 - `relax` (default `false`)